 Food technologist is responsible for procedures involved in food processing, such as management, research, plan, execution, and testing.
 Graduates who complete B.Tech in Food Technology is in charge of food quality and taste.
 Some of their responsibilities are:

 Overseeing: The food technologist is in charge of overseeing the research, inventions, and food inspection to get the flavor, texture, color, taste, quality, quantity, rich proteins, vitamins, nutrition, and shelf-life time.

 Responsibility: Food technologist makes sure that the food is healthy and harmless for all age-groups.
 Food safety and hygiene is a major responsibility of a food technologist.

-Read More about B.Tech Food Technology Jobs
+Read More: B.Tech Food Technology Jobs and Scope